feather-ts/feather/docs-src/content/decorators/index.md

 widget in its template, the referenced one must be imported first.
 Without an import the
 @Construct() decorator is never executed!

+## AfterMount

+`@AfterMount()`

+Feather generates the entire component hierarchy off-scree in document fragments for performance reasons.
+If one needs to evauate values, such as bounding client rects, one needs to know when the component has been attached to the visible DOM.
+Methods decorated with this will be called when exactly this has happened.
+Array widget will call the method every time they have been added or re-added to their visible array containers.

 ## Inject

 `@Inject()`